leouieda/lithosphere/lectures/1-midocean-ridges/content.md

 </div>
 <div class="col-small">

-Marked by elevated seismicity at shallow depths
+Marked by concentrated seismicity at shallow depths

 Indicator of movement and a key piece of evidence for sea floor spreading